-Within this section we will discuss a generic process for persuasion that will help you get what you want, every time.
-In addition we will break down a variety of obstacles to persuasion and discusses the fundamental laws that govern the art of persuading others to your way of thinking.
+Within this section, we will discuss a generic process for persuasion that will help you get what you want, every time.
+In addition, we will break down a variety of obstacles to persuasion and discusses the fundamental laws that govern the art of persuading others to your way of thinking.

 Indispensable Laws of Persuasion

 Within the following laws lay the foundational building blocks of persuasion and influence.
-Most of these laws where first presented by Robert B. Cialdini who dedicated years of his life towards researching the psychological triggers of persuasion.
-However, keep in mind that these laws are only complimentary pieces to everything that has been discussed thus far.
+Most of these laws were first presented by Robert B. Cialdini who dedicated years of his life towards researching the psychological triggers of persuasion.
+However, keep in mind that these laws are only complementary pieces to everything that has been discussed thus far.
 They are effective and comprehensive, however, if you don’t first reconfigure your mindset and develop the necessary skills of persuasion, then you will fail to fully capitalize on the power that these laws can bring forth into the persuasive process.